glycin/techblog/_posts/2024-12-10-async-vector-search-ktor.md

 ![Flow Stream](/assets/gif/stream.gif)

 Exactly what we wanted!
-The millisecond we do a call, icons are beeing streamed to the client.
+The millisecond we do a call, icons are being streamed to the client.
 Amazing...

 On our game it looks like this.